gabrielcc2/TestsForScanVariantsWithLMS/README.md

 For example, it can be called as follows:
 ./test.o inputFile.txt 20 26 7

+Some examples of the generated code can be found in the folder "Examples of generated code"

-If there is any problem installing sbt or configuring the code, please refer to: https://github.com/epfldata/lms
+If there is any problem installing sbt or configuring the code for LMS, please refer to: https://github.com/epfldata/lms

 Upcoming work:
-- Complete combinations of Vectorization with other variants.

-- Test variant generation in combinations and in different orders.
+- Complete and include report on this.

 - Test for execution time.

 Optional work for deployment:
 - Embed generator in cleaner function, taking input from console, so as to be usable by an existing system.
 - Design and apply a clear scheme for naming the generated codes according to variants used, or to other requirements from existing system.
-- Generate parallelism not through post-processing but through defining staged operators and emitting a function (https://github.com/TiarkRompf/virtualization-lms-core/blob/develop/src/common/Functions.scala), albeit inlined at call site.
-Perhaps a workaround for this inlining issue could be implemented, so as to make the generated accepted by more compilers.
-- Reduce use of post-processing by extending types and functions of the virtualization library.
 - ...

 Ideas for Future Work:
+- Consider alternatives for generating the parallel code, such as using the Delite framework (http://stanford-ppl.github.io/Delite/).
+- Test for other operators.

+Possible improvements of our proposal:
 - Remove possible functional redundancies introduced when overriding functions with the decorator pattern.
 - In order to support vectorization, some functions for mapping were implemented in the scala.virtualization.lms.common.MiscOps file.
 However they were implemented without reflection (since using that would imply using Rep[] as input, which then would be mapped to C with quotation marks or with the Const() transformator).
 It would be of interest to evaluate if the reflective effects would be needed, if so, the Rep[] input should be used, and the small errors of using quotation marks of the Const() transformator have to be addressed by post-processing the generated code, or another method.
+- Generate parallelism not through post-processing but through defining staged operators and emitting a function (https://github.com/TiarkRompf/virtualization-lms-core/blob/develop/src/common/Functions.scala), albeit inlined at call site.
+Perhaps a workaround for this inlining issue could be implemented, so as to make the generated accepted by more compilers.
+- Reduce use of post-processing by extending types and functions of the virtualization library.
 - Use template type for the input variables.

-- Consider alternatives for generating the parallel code, such as using the Delite framework (http://stanford-ppl.github.io/Delite/).
+Note on testing:
+- Some simple, yet combinatorial-exhaustive testing with the 4 variants in different orders was carried out as a proof of validity of this code-generating library (please note that the examples of the code generated for this are included in the repository).
+However, the possible effects of variations in the unrollDepth or number of tuples, were not tested.
+If there are possible bugs in our proposal, they might relate to those un-tested cases.